DLR-RB/mosdl/README.md

 * `<mosdl>`: Optional.
 Set to `true` if you want to generate the service description MOSDL files.
 * `<xsd>`: Optional.
 Set to `true` if you want to generate XSD files for data structures contained in the service descriptions.
 * `<skipValidation>`: Optional.
 Set to `true` if you want to skip validation of XML input and output files against the service schema.
-* `<mosdlDocType>`: Optional, one of `BULK` (default), `INLINE` or `SUPPRESS`.
+* `<docType>`: Optional, one of `BULK` (default), `INLINE` or `SUPPRESS`.
 Use`BULK` to create bulk operation documentation using tags for messages, parameters and errors.
 Use `INLINE` if you want to attach documentation directly to these elements instead of using special tags.
 Set to `SUPPRESS` if you want to strip documentation when creating MOSDL files.
-Has no effect if no MOSDL files are created.
+Also controls documentation generation for XSD files, but there is no difference between `BULK` and `INLINE`.
+Has no effect if no MOSDL or XSD files are created.

 The Maven plugin uses the logging functionality provided by Maven.
 Therefore, debug log messages can be printed by supplying the `-X` switch to Maven.